Skip to main content

 “Young farmers and ranchers and other Farm Bureau members have worked to help provide food to those in need around our country through the Harvest for All campaign for more than two decades,” said Ryan MacKay of Massachusetts, chair of AFBF’s YF&R Committee.
 “We’re pleased to continue helping to address hunger and put food on the tables of those in need.”

-In addition to raising food and funds, Farm Bureau members 24,200 hours for local food insecurity efforts and other community service.
+In addition to raising food and funds, Farm Bureau members volunteered 24,200 hours toward local food-insecurity efforts and other community services.

 Florida Farm Bureau took top honors for donating the most food in 2024, with 26 million pounds while Illinois Farm Bureau logged the most volunteer hours through these activities.

-Michigan Farm Bureau received a $500 grant for donation to a local food bank of their choice or for another Harvest for All project.
+Michigan Farm Bureau received a $500 grant for donating to a local food bank of its choice or for another Harvest for All project.

 Since Harvest for All was launched, Farm Bureau families have gathered 474 million pounds of food, logged more than 267,000 volunteer hours and raised nearly $12.2 million in donations.